 What does it mean if we get a “too young” notice from some of our schools, and an acceptance at others?

 Because school programs vary in their expectations around early academics and structure, it is possible that your child would be ready for one program, while needing more time before enrolling in another.
 Schools will give you their best advice on whether your child is ready for their specific program.

 If we receive a notification that our child is too young, but we feel strongly that s/he is ready, can we contact the school to discuss it further?

 When your child is determined to be too young for a program, this is the best decision for your child, as agreed upon by the admissions committee.
 While schools may be willing to discuss this decision with you further, it is advisable to accept the school’s decision and reapply for the following year.

-Join us to learn more about kindergarten virtual admissions in New York City on September 29th for a panel discussion with NYC Directors of Admissions via Zoom.
+Join us to learn more about kindergarten admissions at our upcoming Kindergarten Admissions Virtual Fair, April 19-23, 2021.
 If you have further questions about summer birthdays and applying to kindergarten, please contact the Parents League of New York to speak to one of our expert School Advisors.